 You do not have to invent a new business model, you need to find it

-The key challenge is to gain insight into potential business models and what this could mean for your company.
+The key challenge is to gain insight into potential business models and what they could mean for your company.
 What opportunities and threats do the various business models offer, short-term and long-term?
-We apply proven patterns to innovate your business model in our approach.
+In our approach we apply proven patterns to innovate your business model.

 A successful new proposition helps customers to get their job done better, easier and cheaper